-- Caspase Magic Red kits measure apoptosis by detecting active caspases in whole, living cells.
+- Caspase FLICA kits measure apoptosis by detecting active caspases in whole, living cells.
 These kits do not work by using antibodies or as an ELISA.
-Instead, their methodology is based on a cell-permeable and non-cytotoxic reagent which is cleaved in the presence of caspases to produce a fluorescent product.
-The Magic Red reagent contains a caspase inhibitor sequence (DEVD)2 linked to a red (Cresyl Violet) fluorescent probe.
+Instead, their methodology is based on a unique cell-permeable and non-cytotoxic reagent called the Fluorochrome Inhibitor of Caspases (FLICA).
+The FLICA reagent contains a caspase inhibitor sequence linked to a green (Carboxyfluorescein, FAM) fluorescent probe.

-The Caspase Magic Red kits are suitable for cells in suspension and adherent cells from many species including mammalian, insect and yeast.
-Different cell types, e.g. Jurkat, HL-60, THP-1, fibroblasts, UMUC-3, MCF-7 and U937 cells have also been successfully studied with these kits.
+The Caspase FLICA Kits are suitable for cells in suspension and adherent cells from many species including mammalian, insect and yeast.
+Different cell types, e.g. HeLa, primary neurons, macrophages and lymphocytes have also been successfully studied with these kits.

-This kit can be used in fluorescence microscopy or with fluorescence plate readers using black microtitre plates.
+This kit can be used with a flow cytometer, fluorescence microscope or a fluorescence plate reader using black microtitre plates.

 - For research purposes only